sighingnow/jekyll-gitbook/_pages/Digital.md

 - **Q&A Bots** – are knowledge-driven bots whose knowledge base consists of a series of possible questions (with their alternative syntax) and related answers.
 - **Task Bots** – enable multi-turn conversations where a bot can obtain relevant data from users to perform the task at hand.
-- **NLP Pipelines** – is a solution to build customised bots by defining the desired behaviours, without using the features already provided by Q&A and Task bots.
+- **NLP Pipelines** – is a solution to build customized bots by defining the desired behaviors, without using the features already provided by Q&A and Task bots.

 ## 2. Access and navigation